How to Perform a Comprehensive Display Audit

 Why does my score change when I run the test multiple times?

-If you're getting different scores on repeated tests without changing any inputs, you may be experiencing thermal variations (LCD panels change uniformity as they warm up), ambient lighting changes (sunlight through a window), or you're reporting different observations on the gradient test.
-For consistent results, test at the same time of day in the same lighting conditions after a 30-minute warm-up period.
+If you get different scores on repeated tests without changing any inputs, you may be experiencing thermal variations (LCD panels change uniformity as they warm up), ambient lighting changes (sunlight through a window), or you are reporting different observations on the gradient test.
+For consistent results, test at the same time of day in the same lighting after a 30-minute warm-up.

 My smartphone scored higher than my expensive gaming monitor.
 How is that possible?